Routine use cases

 What to do next

-For "How to choose a small face yoga step for calendar gaps", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "How to choose a small face yoga step for calendar gaps" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for calendar gaps" is whether the reader can compare app features without being pulled into hype with less uncertainty.
+For "Small step: calendar gaps", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Small step: calendar gaps" when you want app support for that action.
+The useful signal for "Small step: calendar gaps" is whether the reader can compare app features without being pulled into hype with less uncertainty.

 Evidence boundary